SpectronX/Physics_with_Cpp/Mechanics/Projectile Motion 2.0/README.md

   effects of drag.

 - **Purpose:**
-  One reason for making this programme, is to demonstrate the impact of drag on projectile motion: showing the difference in motion parameters when drag is considered versus when it's not.
+  One reason for making this simulation, is to demonstrate the impact of drag on projectile motion: showing the difference in motion parameters when drag is considered versus when it's not.
 This programme is therefore to serve as an educational tool rather than a high-precision predictive model.